 Recommendations of Things To Know Before Hiring A Contractor

-- The best way is a referral from a trusted friend.
-But that’s hard to do as not a lot of people have professional environmental cleanups.
-The listed contractors on this site have experience, training, correct equipment, and insurance – all important things to have!
+- The best way to get a contractor in any line of work is to get a referral from a trusted friend.
+That’s hard to do, as not a lot of people are in the environmental cleanup business.
+The list of contractors on this site have experience, training, correct equipment, and insurance.

 - Always get the company’s licenses and insurance information and confirm that it is current.
 Confirm asbestos licenses here.
 Confirm lead licenses here.

 - Provide a copy of our report(s) to your chosen contractors and request they give you a quote for the work outlined.
-Our reports clearly tell a licensed, trained contractor the recommended abatement/remediation protocol(s) necessary to follow in order to address the contaminant(s) involved in your project.
+Our reports clearly tells a licensed, trained contractor the recommended abatement/remediation protocol(s).
 There are lists of recommended environmental contractors needed to successfully complete your project.
-Contact us if you have additional questions or concerns.
-We can’t give you an opinion on price as we don’t know.

-- After the contractor’s work has been performed, post abatement/remediation clearance/validation is recommended before re-occupancy or additional repairs are done.
+- After the contractor’s work has been performed, post abatement/remediation clearance/validation is recommended before re-occupancy.
+The clearance/validation should be done before any reconstruction is done.
 We can provide this service it needed or desired.

 - Always pay with a method where you can trace the payment if a dispute comes up.
 The most successful projects pay part of the contract upon signing, with milestone payments along the way.
 Reverse a fair amount until your project has passed clearance testing.
 Be clear in the contract who pays for clearance testing if the project fails.
 Also be clear if you will be charged for additional work if your project fails.
 Having a written and agreed upon understanding will help resolve issues that may come up.